KarimChukfeh/tic-tac-react/public/Docs.md

 The important design choice is this:

-- the clone owns all tournament state,
+- the instance owns all tournament state,
 - the modules own almost no state,
-- the modules execute against clone storage through `delegatecall`,
+- the modules execute against instance storage through `delegatecall`,
 - the game contract supplies only the game-specific hooks and `makeMove(...)`.

 The resulting system is a hybrid of: